sixuanhan/JapaneseAssistant/README.md

 Japanese Assistant is a Swift-based iOS application designed to help users learn and manage Japanese language concepts.
 The app provides features such as chat-based AI assistance, knowledge card management, vocabulary flashcards, and integration with external resources for enhanced learning.

+## Updates

+The Google Generative AI API has been deprecated recently.
+New modifications aim to resolve this issue.

 ## Features

 1. **Chat with AI:**